HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 Refer to [HCL Digital Experience Cloud Native 9.5 Support for Local License Manager](local_license_server_manager.md) topic for additional configurations needed to enable connectivity to a local license server.

-## Secure License Server communication for License Manager application
+## Securing License Server communication for License Manager application

 Secure communication between HCL DX and the HCL License Server (cloud or local) involves signed content using a public and private keypair.
 HCL DX signs licensing requests with the private key and the License Server verifies signatures with the corresponding public key.